blackbaud/uat-kit/content/walkthroughs/custom-fields/index.md

 </code>
 </pre>

-<p class="alert alert-info">The application with the custom field also had a custom group caption for the "Add an individual" task.
-This is why the ConstituentsFunctionalArea.AddAnIndividual() call overloads the 'groupCaption' parameter.</p>
+<p class="alert alert-info">In addition to the custom field, the customization also includes a custom group caption for the Add an individual task.
+This is why the <code>ConstituentsFunctionalArea.AddAnIndividual()</code> call overloads the <code>groupCaption</code> parameter.</p>

-<p>... and run the test against the application with the new custom field, then we get an error indicating a need to add custom support for the new field.</p>
+<p>When we run the test with the customization and its custom field in lace, an error indicates that we need to add custom support for the new field.</p>

 <p>![TODO](/assets/img/CustomFields/NotImplemetedFieldAddIndividual.PNG)</p>
 </li>

 <li>
-<p>Create Class Inheriting Core Class</p>
+<p>Create a Class That Inherits a Core Class</p>

-<p>To resolve this failure, we need to add support for the additional custom fields.
-Create a new class in your project.</p>
+<p>To resolve this failure, we create a class in the project to add support for the additional custom fields. .</p>

-<div class="codeSnippetContainerTabs"><div class="codeSnippetContainerTabSingle">Custom Individual Dialog Class Inheriting IndividualDialog</div></div>
+<div class="codeSnippetContainerTabs"><div class="codeSnippetContainerTabSingle">Custom Individual Dialog Class That Inherits IndividualDialog</div></div>
 <pre><code class="language-csharp">
 using Blueshirt.Core.Crm;